 Over recent years our understanding of the importance of oral hygiene has increased.
-A growing body of evidence shows that there are links between gum problems and overall health and wellbeing.
+A growing body of evidence shows that there are links between gum problems, such as gum disease, and overall health and well-being.

 Linked conditions include:

 - Heart disease

 - Some forms of cancers – researchers have found that those with gum disease are 49% more likely to develop kidney cancer, 54% more likely to develop pancreatic cancer, and 30% more likely to develop blood cancers.

 - Parkinson’s disease